 Slogans, motifs and graphics have proved hot property over the past few seasons.
 Designers for autumn/winter have updated the look with fabulously bright design and spectacular cuts.
 This season Christopher Kane and Mary Katrantzou showcased a look hinting that this updated style can be worn at whatever age with its granny inspired looks.

 AW16 – Patterns for the season

 A popular pattern often associated with spring, florals hit the catwalk in a spectacular fashion.
-Mixed with the new colour palette for autumn/winter 2016, this moodier, romantic look was perfectly executed for the season.
+Mixed with the new colour palette for AW16 trends, this moodier, romantic look was perfectly executed for the season.
 Examples of autumn floral hues appeared in collections for Mulberry and Balenciaga offering a feminine and edgy look for the cooler months.

 It wouldn’t be winter if we didn’t see people wrapped up in traditional checked coats or tartan scarves.
-This season was no exception.
+AW16 trends this season were no exception.
 Burberry showcased their statement wears and other designers such as Thom Browne opted for bold, on trend colour palettes for their check designs.